 The Three Sisters Companion Planting

-Not an easy task but it was the only way to develop a garden spot.
+This was not an easy task, but it was the only way to develop a usable garden spot.
 Since cleared land was scarce, the Native Americans made the most of the available garden space by planting three compatible plants in the same space.

-The Three Sisters were born!
+The Three Sisters Method were born!
 This method is still a practical and viable way to grow as much food as possible from one small space.
-The sisters method is a wonderful example of companion planting!
+The sisters’ method is a wonderful example of companion planting!

 Three Sisters Companion Planting Method